 “Different tie widths suit different body shapes,” says Campbell Carey, creative director at Savile Row tailor Huntsman.
 “The correct tie should complement your suit and keep your outfit in proportion.”

-This can be achieved by matching the width of your tie to the width of your lapels (slim for slim, wide for wide), which will already have been matched to your frame.
+This can be achieved by matching the width of your tie (and, by extension, your choice of tie knot) to the width of your lapels (slim for slim, wide for wide), which will already have been matched to your frame.
 Think of it like a sartorial Tetris.

 “A broad man should consider a slightly wider tie [around three inches] to match his larger shoulders,” adds Carey.
 “Slim ties [usually around two inches] suit skinnier guys because it complements their [narrow] body type – just make sure your shirt collar is smaller in proportion, too.”